Pound dives as UK election speculation mounts before Brexit showdown

 Sterling fell sharply on Monday as Boris Johnson summoned his ministers for an emergency meeting, fuelling expectations the prime minister was preparing to call a snap election should lawmakers this week vote to delay Brexit.
 Opposition lawmakers are expected to propose legislation on Tuesday - the first day back after the summer recess - to force the government to postpone Brexit beyond the Oct.
 31 deadline, which Johnson has vowed to stop happening.

 The Sun newspaper reported that Johnson could call an election as early as Wednesday, and cited a source close to him saying he wanted the poll to be held before the European Council summit on Oct.
 17 and 18.
-Sterling dropped more than 1% to as low as $1.2036 - not far from its more than two-year low of $1.2015 touched in August - as talk of an imminent election mounted.
-Against the euro, it declined as much as 0.8% to 91.090 pence.
+Sterling dropped 1% to as low as $1.2046 - not far from its more than two-year low of $1.2015 touched in August - as talk of an imminent election mounted.
+Against the euro, it declined as much as 0.7% to 91.010 pence.

 "The Prime Minister is willing to resist all attempts to prevent a no-deal Brexit..." said Kit Juckes, currency strategist at Societe Generale.
 "A no-deal Brexit is partly, but not wholly priced in," he added.
 Sterling traders are bracing for the battle for Brexit to enter the endgame this week but the range of possible outcomes, from an election to a no-deal Brexit to another delay, is vast.